On this Page:

 AVAP is part of AmeriCorps, a national service program that offers opportunities to Americans who are interested in making a substantial commitment to serve their country through national service.

-- Weekly living stipend
+- Weekly living allowance

 - Health insurance